LCPQ/PTEROSOR/content/_index.md

 From left to right: Enzo Monino, Anthony Scemama, Yann Damour, Abdallah Ammar, Vijay Gopal Chilkuri, Fabris Kossoski, Pierre-Francois Loos, Raul Quintero-Monsebaiz, and Evgeny Posenitskiy.

 ## Recent News
+* **Sep 2024:** Yann Damour has submitted his PhD manuscript.
+Congrats Yann!
-* **Jun 2024:** Antoine's paper on [anomalous propagators and the particle-particle channel](https://arxiv.org/abs/2406.07062) has been submitted to PRB for publication.
+* **Aug 2024:** Antoine's paper on [anomalous propagators and the particle-particle channel](https://arxiv.org/abs/2406.07062) has been accepted to PRB for publication.
+* **Jul 2024:** Fabris Kossoski secured a permanent CNRS position.
+Congrats Fabris!
+* **Jun 2024:** Yann's paper on [Selected configuration interaction for resonances](https://pubs.acs.org/doi/10.1021/acs.jpclett.4c02060) has been accepted to JPCL for publication.
 * **Apr 2024:** Abdallah Ammar joins the group as a postdoc.
 Welcome Abdallah!
-* **Mar 2024:** Antoine's paper on [Reference energies for valence ionizations and satellite transitions](https://doi.org/10.1021/acs.jctc.4c00216) has been accepted for publication in JCTC.
+* **Mar 2024:** Antoine's paper on [reference energies for valence ionizations and satellite transitions](https://doi.org/10.1021/acs.jctc.4c00216) has been accepted for publication in JCTC.
-* **Mar 2024:** Yann's paper on [State-specific coupled-cluster methods for excited states](https://doi.org/10.1021/acs.jctc.4c00034) has been accepted for publication in JCTC.
+* **Mar 2024:** Yann's paper on [state-specific coupled-cluster methods for excited states](https://doi.org/10.1021/acs.jctc.4c00034) has been accepted for publication in JCTC.
+* **Jan 2024:** Enzo Monino has joined the group of [Libor Veis](https://www.jh-inst.cas.cz/jh_employee/veis) as a postdoctoral fellow.
-* **Dec 2023:** Fabris' paper on [Seniority and hierarchy configuration interaction for radicals and excited states](https://doi.org/10.1021/acs.jctc.3c00946) has been accepted for publication in JCTC.
+* **Dec 2023:** Fabris' paper on [seniority and hierarchy configuration interaction for radicals and excited states](https://doi.org/10.1021/acs.jctc.3c00946) has been accepted for publication in JCTC.
 * **Oct 2023:** Enzo Monino has successfully defended his PhD dissertation entitled *"Green's function methods for charged and neutral excitations"*.
 * **Sep 2023:** Enzo and Antoine's paper describing [QCMATH](https://github.com/LCPQ/qcmath) is available on [arXiv](https://arxiv.org/pdf/2308.14890.pdf).
 * **Jun 2023:** Enzo's paper on the [the connections and performances of Green's function methods for charged and neutral excitations](https://doi.org/10.1063/5.0159853) has been accepted for publication in JCP.